Complete ionization for a non-autonomous point interaction model in d = 2: The Laplace transform of the charge

-and since $\overline{p}$ is purely imaginary, one obtains that $\widehat{t}_n(\overline{p})=0$ for every $n<\frac{\imath\overline{p}}{\omega}$.
-Furthermore, as $\im(\overline{p})\in(0,\omega)$, $\frac{\imath\overline{p}}{\omega}\in(-1,0)$, so that $\widehat{t}_n(\overline{p})=0$ for all $n<0$.
-However, by the first line of\eqref{eqs} (used for every $n\leq\overline{n}-2$), this actually entails that $\widehat{t}_n(\overline{p})=0$ for all $n\leq\overline{n}-1$, but this contradicts the third line of \eqref{eqs} since $\alpha_0\neq0$.
+and since $\widetilde{p}$ is purely imaginary, one obtains that $\widehat{t}_n(\widetilde{p})=0$ for every $n<\frac{\imath\widetilde{p}}{\omega}$.
+Furthermore, as $\im(\widetilde{p})\in(0,\omega)$, $\frac{\imath\widetilde{p}}{\omega}\in(-1,0)$, so that $\widehat{t}_n(\widetilde{p})=0$ for all $n<0$.
+However, by the first line of \eqref{eqs} (used for every $n\leq\widetilde{n}-2$), this actually entails that $\widehat{t}_n(\widetilde{p})=0$ for all $n\leq\widetilde{n}-1$, but this contradicts the third line of \eqref{eqs} since $\alpha_0\neq0$.
 As a consequence \eqref{eq-ipabs} is true, which completes the proof. \end{proof}

-\begin{rem} Combining Propositions \ref{pro:q_halfplane}, \ref{profondo rosso} and \ref{tenebre} the functions $\widehat{q}_n$ are analytic up to the imaginary axis, except possibly at $p=0$, so that the possible singularities given by the set $\mathcal{P}(\omega)$ must belong to the left open half-plane $\{p\in\C\,:\,\re(p)<0\}$.
-In addition, the analytic Fredholm alternative (\cite[Theorem VI.14]{RSI}), guarantee that such singilarities must be poles. \end{rem}
+\begin{rem} Combining Propositions \ref{pro:q_halfplane}, \ref{profondo rosso} and \ref{tenebre} one obtains that the functions $\widehat{q}_n$ are analytic up to the imaginary axis, except possibly at $p=0$, so that the possible singularities given by the set $\mathcal{P}(\omega)$ must belong to the left open half-plane $\{p\in\C\,:\,\re(p)<0\}$.
+In addition, the analytic Fredholm alternative \cite[Theorem VI.14]{RSI} guarantee that they must be poles. \end{rem}